PySimulator/PySimulator/README.md

 ####Release notes

-* Additional features of the master branch:
+* Additional features of the [master branch]:
  - Import of FMUs according to FMI 2.0 for Model Exchange and Co-Simulation
  - Simulator plugin for Wolfram SystemModeler

 * [Version 0.61](https://github.com/PySimulator/PySimulator/archive/0.61.zip) (2014-03-07) for 10th Modelica Conference 2014:
  - Added Simulator plugin SimulationX